 Tune Kubernetes Worker Nodes for Production

-To get the best performance from your hardware, set Redpanda to production mode on each worker node and run the auto-tuning tool.
-The auto-tuning tool identifies the hardware configuration on your worker node and optimizes the Linux kernel to give you the best performance.
+To get the best performance from your hardware, set Redpanda to production mode on each worker node and run the autotuner tool.
+The autotuner identifies the hardware configuration of your worker node and optimizes the Linux kernel to give you the best performance.

 Prerequisites

 Make sure that your current Linux user has root privileges.
-The auto-tuning tool requires privileged access to the Linux kernel settings.
+The autotuner requires privileged access to the Linux kernel settings.

 Install Redpanda

-To run the auto-tuning tool, you need to install the Redpanda binary on each worker node.
+To run the autotuner, you need to install the Redpanda binary on each worker node.

 curl -1sLf 'https://dl.redpanda.com/nzc4ZYQK3WRGd9sy/redpanda/cfg/setup/bash.rpm.sh' | sudo -E bash && \